Maca Cookie Dough and 5 Other Ways To Use This Hormone-Balancing Superfood

 Maca has been around for thousands of years and has been used for both culinary and medicinal purposes by Peruvian people.
 It belongs to the Brassicaceae plant family and is related to crucifers (cauliflower, cabbage, broccoli, etc.), radishes, and horseradish.
 The maca root is dried and then generally ground into a powder.
 Most people describe it as having a caramel flavor, with some leaning more toward a nutty, butterscotch, or earthy taste.

 Maca is marketed as having tons of health benefits.
-The most prominent health benefit is that it balances hormones, alleviating symptoms from menopause and sexual dysfunctions.
-It's also been shown to have powerful effects on the brain, enhancing learning ability and memory.
-Other studies show its mood-enhancing and antidepressant effects.
+The most prominent health benefit is that it balances hormones, alleviating symptoms from menopause and sexual dysfunctions3.
+It's also been shown to have powerful effects on the brain, enhancing learning ability and memory4.
+Other studies show5 its mood-enhancing and antidepressant effects.

 The downside to maca is maca can cause digestive distress if you don’t safely incorporate maca into your diet.
 While the general serving size of maca is 1 to 2 tablespoons, when you start ingesting maca, it’s best to start with ¼ to ½ teaspoon every other day to allow your body to acclimate to the new superfood.

 OK, now that you know the background and benefits of maca—how do you use it?
 The possibilities are endless!
 Here are a few of my favorites:

 This is the lazy girl’s way to consume maca.
 If coffee is your morning baseline, all you have to do is start stirring a sprinkle into your morning joe.
 Easy peasy.
 The nutty, caramelly flavors of maca really complement the rich coffee brew.
 I love my coffee with some maca, a scoop of collagen, and some vanilla ghee.